 Are the characters believable and fully drawn?

 In general, the characters are overwhelmed by the impressive creature effects.
 This is a rare case where even the reliable Matt Damon struggles to deliver an interesting performance.
-Will switches between acting like a jerk and being a nice guy from scene to scene.
+Will switches between acting like a jerk and being a nice guy.
 His motivations don't make sense, so it's hard to connect with him.
 Heath Ledger does better as Jake, but that's due more to his acting than the character itself.
 He makes the bumbling, subservient brother a believable character but also doesn't completely find his place in the story.
 The most effective role is Lena Heady's Angelika, who displays a confidence that's missing from even the brash Will.
-Heady isn't forced to carry the story like Damon and Ledger, and her character's a more active participant to defeat the evil beings.
+Heady isn't forced to carry the story like Damon and Ledger, and her character's a more active participant.

 How are the special effects?